List of cities and towns in Bangladesh

 This article presents a list of cities and towns in Bangladesh.
 According to the Bangladesh Bureau of Statistics and the Ministry of Local Government, Rural Development and Co-operatives of Bangladesh, there are 532 urban centres in Bangladesh.

 The bureau defines an urban centre with a population of 100,000 or more as a "city".
-Altogether, there are 42 such cities in Bangladesh.
-11 of these cities can be considered major cities as these are governed by City Corporations.
-All of the City Corporation-governed cities currently have a population of more than 200,000 (which is not a criterion for the status).
-Besides the 11 major cities, there are 31 other cities in Bangladesh that are not governed by "City Corporations", rather by "Municipal Corporations".
+Altogether, there are 43 such cities in Bangladesh.
+12 of these cities can be considered major cities as these are governed by city corporations.
+All of city corporation-governed cities currently have a population of more than 200,000, which is not a criterion for the status, because currently 17 cities in Bangladesh have a population of more than 200,000.
+Besides the 9 major cities, there are 32 other cities in Bangladesh that are not governed by city corporations and rather by municipal corporations.
 A city with a population of more than 10,000,000 is defined by the bureau as a megacity.
 Dhaka is the only megacity in Bangladesh according to this definition.
 Together, Dhaka and the port city of Chittagong account for 48% of the country's urban population.

 An urban centre with a population of less than 100,000 is defined as a "town".
 In total, there are 490 such towns in Bangladesh.
 Among these, 287 towns are governed by "Municipal Corporations".
 These are called "Paurashava"s in the local Bengali language.
-Altogether, including the ones governing 31 non-major cities, there are 318 Municipal Corporations.
+Altogether, including the ones governing the 32 other non-major cities, there are 330 municipalities.

-In addition, there are another 203 towns which are Upazila centres (and other urban centres) and not governed by any Municipal Corporation or "Paurashava".
+In addition, there are another 203 towns which are upazila centres (and other urban centres) and not governed by any Municipal Corporation or "Paurashava".
 These are the non-Municipal Corporation or "non-Paurashava" towns.

 In 1951, Bangladesh was mostly a rural country and only 4% of the population lived in urban centres.
 The urban population rose to 20% in 1991 and to 24% by 2001.
-As of 2011, Bangladesh has an urban population of 28%.
-The rate of urban population growth is estimated at 2.8%.
-At this growth rate, Bangladesh's urban population will reach 79 million or 42% of the population by 2035.
+In 2011, Bangladesh had an urban population of 28% and the rate of urban population growth was estimated at 2.8%.
+At this growth rate, Bangladesh's urban population would reach 79 million or 42% of the population by 2035.
 The urban centers of Bangladesh have a combined area of about 10600 square kilometers, which is 7% of the total area of Bangladesh.
 As such, Bangladesh has a very high urban population density: 4028 persons per square kilometer (2011), whereas the rural density is significantly lower: 790 persons per square kilometer (2011).
-The number of municipalities have tripled from 104 municipalities in 1991 to 318 municipalities in 2011.
+The number of municipalities tripled from 104 municipalities in 1991 to 318 municipalities in 2011, and currently 330.